surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 As  <b>Show drill down measures</b>  is set  <b>TRUE</b>, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.

-If mentioned FALSE, then system will not carry forward the measures of the current stage to the immediate drill level.
+If mentioned FALSE, then system will not carry forward the measures of the current stage to the next drill level.
 ```
  {
  “name”: “StateName”,